dekoza/mtgpl/THS.rst

 Fanatic of Mogis
     When Fanatic of Mogis enters the battlefield, it deals damage to each opponent equal to your devotion to red.
-(Each {R} in the mana costs of permanents you control counts toward your devotion to red.)
+(Each |mana_r| in the mana costs of permanents you control counts toward your devotion to red.)

 Fate Foretold